Featured in Science Digest #167

 doi.org

-Early depressive symptoms often precedes major depressive disorder, but preventive strategies that target underlying brain biology are scarce.
-In a randomized trial, researchers examined whether daily morning bright light could reduce symptoms while altering brain imaging markers related to the glymphatic system, which moves cerebrospinal fluid through channels surrounding blood vessels in the brain to help clear metabolic waste.
+Early depressive symptoms often precede major depressive disorder, but preventive strategies that target underlying brain biology are scarce.
+In a randomized trial, researchers examined whether daily morning bright light exposure could reduce symptoms while altering brain imaging markers related to the glymphatic system, which moves cerebrospinal fluid through channels surrounding blood vessels in the brain to help clear metabolic waste.

 Digest email preview

-Every other week our Premium Members receive deep dives like this alongside Rhonda's commentary and 8+ other hand-picked papers.
+Every other week our Premium Members received this exact study plus Rhonda's practical commentary and 8+ other hand-picked papers.

 • After 8 weeks, those using bright light showed greater reductions in depressive symptoms and larger improvements in anhedonia scores.